OpenMS/pyopenms-docs/docs/source/glossary.rst

     OpenMS API
         An interface that allows developers to use OpenMS core library classes and methods.

-    features
-    feature
-        An :term:`LC-MS` feature represents the combined isotopic mass traces of a detected chemical compound.
-        The chromatographic peak shape of a feature is defined by the interaction of the analyte with the LC column.
-        Each feature contains information on retention time, mass-to-charge ratio, intensity and overall quality.
-        OpenMS represents a feature using the class `Feature <https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/nightly/html/classOpenMS_1_1Feature.html>`_.

     feature maps
     feature map
-        A feature map is a collection of :term:`features` identified in a :term:`mass spectrum` from a single experiment.
+        A feature map is a collection of features identified in a mass spectrum from a single experiment.
-        One feature map can contain many :term:`features`.
+        One feature map can contain many features.
 OpenMS represents a feature map using the class `FeatureMap <https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/nightly/html/classOpenMS_1_1FeatureMap.html>`_.

     consensus features
     consensus feature